jdrew1303/research-methods/README.md

 Throughout both Michaelmas and Hilary term you will need to submit homeworks, assignments and a research project.
 You are free to conduct the homework with SPSS or an alternative statistical software (for example Stata or R, but _not_ Excel).

 Some general rules:
-1) The assignments must be typed into a LaTeX or Word/Open Office document and submitted as a PDF via Turnitin.
+1. The assignments must be typed into a LaTeX or Word/Open Office document and submitted as a PDF via Turnitin.
 Screenshots of the SPSS output is not sufficient as you will need to interpret the results and predures.

-2) If you include tables, do not use a screenshot, but use the "export" function from SPSS.
+2. If you include tables, do not use a screenshot, but use the "export" function from SPSS.
 Please save figures appropriately in high resolution (I recommend PDF as vector graphic formats have the best possible quality).

-3) Add a SPSS Syntax file/R script/Stata do file.
-It is good academic practise to present the full code and script.
+3. Add the contents of the SPSS Syntax file/R script/Stata do file at the end of your document.
+It is good academic practice to present the full code and replication script.
 While SPSS has a point-and-klick interface, not relying on scripts results in extra work if you need to repeat an analysis.
-Only with scripts you can ensure reproducibility of the results.
+Even more important, only with scripts you can ensure reproducibility of your results.
 On the topic of reproducibility, have a look at the following links:
 - [AJPS guidelines for preparing replication files](https://ajpsblogging.files.wordpress.com/2016/05/ajps-replic-guidelines-ver-2-1.pdf)
-- [Reproducible research using the SPSS syntax option](https://libguides.library.kent.edu/SPSS/Syntax) Please copy the contents from the SPSS syntax file at the end of the submitted document.
+- [Reproducible research using the SPSS syntax option](https://libguides.library.kent.edu/SPSS/Syntax) Therefore, please copy the contents from the SPSS syntax file at the end of the submitted document.

 ## Useful links for each tutorial

 Below I post a selection of useful links for each tutorial.
 If you found additional material that might be useful, either open a [pull request on GitHub](https://help.github.com/articles/about-pull-requests/) or let me know via email.

-## Michaelmas Term

 ### Tutorial 01